 The show’s title is about two-thirds right.
 American Horror Story is American.
-And it is horror-ble.
+And it is horror(ible).
 But the story part?
-Well, let's just say that any sort of understandable plot or narrative is now lying in state and unlikely to haunt this series anytime soon.
+Well, sometimes, that can be a bit … lacking.

-FX's wacky freak-out show retains the same vibe and some of its players from season to season, but everything else changes.
-From a family dealing with a house full of ghosts to a coven of New Orleans witches grasping for power, each season has its own nightmares.
-In Season Four (subtitled Freak Show), we're taken to a struggling carnival filled with oddments: psychopathic performers, a hermaphrodite with three breasts, and a woman with two heads who demonstrates a shockingly disturbing case of sibling rivalry.
-Lurking outside is the most unfunny clown ever.
-It's perhaps the darkest, craziest, most salacious chapter yet, something co-creator Ryan Murphy seems proud of.
+FX’s wacky freak-out show is a different beast than most long-running series.
+While it retains the same vibe and some of its players from season to season (and takes place in the same shared universe), everything else changes.
+From a family dealing with a house full of ghosts to a coven of New Orleans witches grasping for power, each season brings its own nightmares.

-While often hailed by critics and perennially nominated for Emmys, American Horror Story is flat-out, over-the-top, take-no-prisoners weird—perfect fodder for the snarky riff-meisters on the dearly departed Mystery Science Theater 3000.
+The series has been hailed by critics and frequently nominated for Emmys.
+But make no mistake: American Horror Story is flat-out, over-the-top, take-no-prisoners weird—perfect fodder for the snarky riff-meisters on Mystery Science Theater 3000.
 Or it would be if Tom Servo and Crow could manage to crack jokes between the gasps of horror and disgust they’d surely utter.

-There's more sex and gore per scene here than you'll see this side of, well, pert near anything—on TV or at the movies.
-Slate’s Troy Patterson calls the show “deliberately unhinged” and “a showcase for scenery chewing and giddy blasphemy, an exploitation chamber piece.”
+Each episode overflows with more sex and gore than you’re likely to see anywhere else on basic cable.
+Slate’s Troy Patterson once called the show “deliberately unhinged” and “a showcase for scenery chewing and giddy blasphemy, an exploitation chamber piece.”
 Had Edgar Allan Poe seen the script for just one of these episodes, he would’ve laughed himself silly … then buried the whole mess under the floorboards while glancing furtively over his shoulder.
-Not that we'd expect much sanity from Murphy, the mind behind the despicably gregarious Nip/Tuck and the creator of Fox's very different but still implausible and rampantly problematic Glee.

 Now Murphy’s grandmother’s lack of entertainment discernment has come back to haunt us all.
 Where was Plugged In in 1971 anyway?